 There were only two factors I cared about when looking for a driver’s school:

-2. Within a reasonable commuting distance with pickup and drop off
+2. Within a reasonable commuting distance from home/work with pickup and drop-off service

 (What can I say, I’m pretty easy to please!)

 At Japanese driving schools, there is no limit to how many classes you can take in a day.
-But, there is a limit to how many hours on the school diving course/on the road (3 hours).
+But, there is a limit to how many hours you can do on the school driving course/on the road.
+The maximum is 3 hours.